Update on the Negotiations with GAGE/AFT

 Are there graduate student unions at other universities?

-New York University, Tufts and Brandeis have entered into collective bargaining agreements with their respective graduate student unions, and Harvard University is currently in bargaining.
+New York University, Tufts, Brandeis and American University have entered into collective bargaining agreements with their respective graduate student unions, and Harvard University is currently in bargaining.
 Elections have also been held on a number of campuses, with graduate students sometimes voting for a union, such as the University of Chicago, and sometimes not, as was the case at Duke University and Washington University.